 - 3. When two parallel lines are cut by a transversal, which of the resulting pairs of angles are congruent? - 4.
-In Exploration 2, $m \angle 1 = 80^{\circ}$.
-Find the other angle measures.
+Write a conjecture about the pairs of consecutive exterior angles formed by two parallel lines and a transversal.

 3.2 Lesson